Check if you can claim the enhanced capital allowance relief in UK Freeport or Investment Zone special tax sites

 You prepare accounts for each year ending on 31 July.

-As the plant and machinery purchase is not entirely for use primarily within a Freeport tax site, you will need to apportion the cost of this on a just and reasonable basis to arrive at the enhanced capital allowance which is available.
+You will need to apportion the cost of the forklift trucks on a just and reasonable basis to arrive at the enhanced capital allowance which is available.

 From the information in this example, the apportionment of the expenditure qualifying for the enhanced capital allowance available for the chargeable period to 31 July 2023 could be calculated as follows.

-Although these forklift trucks are expected to be used in both factories, 3 of these were purchased to replace the existing aging equipment.
+Although these forklift trucks are expected to be used in both factories, 3 of these were purchased to replace the existing aging equipment which was used exclusively outside of the special tax site.

-Consequently, an apportionment will be needed to include only that part of the expenditure attributable to the equipment which is actually used, or held for use, in the factory in the Freeport tax site.
+Consequently, an apportionment will be needed to include only that part of the expenditure attributable to the intended use in the special tax site.

 The apportionment would need to be made on a just and reasonable basis, which could be estimated in this example from the quantity of goods produced from each factory.